 • Want additional Minnesota withholding deducted from their pay each pay period, or

-• Claim to be exempt from federal withholding or claim to be exempt from Minnesota withholding.
+• Claim to be exempt from Minnesota withholding.

 Supplemental payments.
 If an employer makes supplemental payments to an employee at a different time than it pays regular wages, the tax tables are not used to determine how much to withhold.
 Instead, regardless of the number of withholding allowances the employee claimed, the required withholding is 6.25 percent of the payment.
 If a supplemental payment is made to an employee at the same time regular wages are paid and the two payments are listed separately on the employee’s payroll records (regardless of whether the amounts are listed separately on the paycheck), one of the following methods may be used to determine how much to withhold: